platinumazure/eslint-plugin-qunit/docs/rules/no-negated-ok.md

-# Forbid the use of negations in assert.ok/notOk (no-negated-ok)
+# Disallow negation in assert.ok/assert.notOk (no-negated-ok)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.